 Principle 1: Participatory Governance

 Good governance considers different perspectives both inside and outside of the boardroom.
-Governing bodies can fall into a ‘groupthink’ when frameworks and decisions are created without a diversity of perspectives and opinions.
+Governing bodies can fall into a ‘groupthink’ when decisions are made without a diversity of perspectives and opinions.

 Groupthink occurs when individuals value group consensus over critical reasoning and evaluation.
-In these echo chambers, key decision-makers within the governance committee may not receive external perspectives and critiques that can improve processes.
+In these echo chambers, key decision-makers may not receive external perspectives and critiques which improve processes.

 It’s an easy fix.
 By promoting a collaborative approach to decision making, your organisation can follow the first principle for good governance.